rigidlab/tools/README.md

 # tools
-A collection of handy Python scripts / recipe
+A collection of handy tools for Robotics, Stocks Analysis, Data Visualization, Video Downloading and Editing.